6. Accreditation Evaluation

 Site visits are initiated by the college seeking or renewing accreditation.
 In cases where conditions at an accredited college have changed dramatically, jeopardizing the institution's ability to meet the standards as noted in an annual report, or when third party comments are received from faculty, students, staff, or the public, the Council may conduct a focused or comprehensive site visit to determine whether the conditions or reports have validity which might negatively impact the accreditation status of the college.
 The AVMA COE has no process to assist developing foreign colleges.
 Accreditation may be sought only by established foreign colleges2.

 Consultative – If an established foreign veterinary medical college desires consultation and advice on its readiness for attaining accreditation status, the college must request a consultative site visit.
-The consultative site visit team is composed of COE members and AVMA staff who provide an unofficial appraisal of the program as related to compliance with the standards.
+The consultative site visit team is composed of COE site team visitors and AVMA staff who provide an unofficial appraisal of the program as related to compliance with the standards.
 A foreign college seeking accreditation status must provide the COE with five copies of a video (DVD format) detailing the physical facilities and educational programs of the college.
 The video is limited to 30 minutes' duration and shall be provided to the COE at the time the self-study is submitted.
 The college must submit a detailed self-study report 12 weeks in advance of the site visit (if self-study does not arrive at least 12 weeks prior to the first day of the scheduled site visit, the site visit may be cancelled or rescheduled to a later date).
 After the visit, the COE will provide an unofficial written report of evaluation noting the readiness for a comprehensive site visit.

 The report from the consultative site visit is the responsibility of the team chair and consists of the following sections:

 No further action is taken by the COE following a consultative site visit unless identified deficiencies are corrected, the Council determines that a comprehensive site visit is warranted, and a formal request is received from the college.
 If a comprehensive site visit is conducted, the procedure followed is identical to that for evaluation of US and Canadian colleges.
-COE members may not serve on both the consultative and comprehensive site visit teams for foreign veterinary colleges.
+COE site visitors may not serve on both the consultative and comprehensive site visit teams for foreign veterinary colleges.

 Consultation with an Accredited College – An accredited foreign college may request consultation from the COE by inviting a consultative site team to visit the college.
 A request should focus on a specific item(s) wherein the college wishes advice.
 The advice provided is not an official recommendation from the COE.